The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: 3D IA Power Spectrum

 \item ``Power spectrum of intrinsic alignments of galaxies in IllustrisTNG"~\cite{shi_power_2021}\\ \it{IA power spectrum of galaxies in IllustrisTNG.}

-\item ``Analysis method for 3D power spectrum of projected tensor fields with fast estimator and window convolution modeling: An application to intrinsic alignments"~\cite{kurita_analysis_2022}\\ \it{Methodology for measuring IA power spectrum in observation.}
+\item ``Analysis method for 3D power spectrum of projected tensor fields with fast estimator and window convolution modeling: An application to intrinsic alignments"~\cite{kurita_analysis_2022}\\ \it{Methodology for measuring the IA power spectrum in observations.}